Just1truc/Argos/README.md

 *Can see everything, beware of its omniscience, kneel before its greatness.*

 ⚠️ *Do not use for illegal purposes*

-*THIS PROJECT IS IN PROGRESS.
-The backend api is functionnal but the frontend is still in developpement*
+*THIS PROJECT IS IN PROGRESS.It FUNCTIONNAL but it's not as securised as it should be*
 ## Summary

 - [**Presentation**](#presentation)